 You will have three ballot papers in the 2016 elections: one to vote for the Mayor of London and two for the London Assembly.

 Polling stations will be open from 7am until 10pm.

 Mayor of London - Pink coloured ballot paper

-- You can cast a first and second choice from the list of candidates who will either be part of a political party or standing as an independent candidate
+- You can cast a first and second choice from the list of candidates.
+Each candidate will either be part of a political party or standing as an independent candidate

 - Vote for your first choice candidate by marking a cross (X) in the first choice column